,

 It reminds me of Lyle Lovett’s take on this issue.

-One thought on “A limerick on the health risks of social isolation”
+Response to “A limerick on the health risks of social isolation”